Understanding ACH Transfers: What You Need to Know | E-Complish Blog city

 An ACH payment (Automated Clearing House) is an electronic payment made through an Automated Clearing House Network.
 It is most commonly used for direct deposits (like an employer distributing payroll) and customer collections.

-So what’s the difference between ACH transfers and ACH payments?
+So, what’s the difference between ACH transfers and ACH payments?
 ACH payments refer specifically to electronic payments made to pay a bill or invoice, while ACH transfers are broader, referring to any movement of funds between two bank accounts.

 To initiate an ACH payment, customers must provide authorization through a signature on an ACH authorization form or by agreeing verbally on a recorded call.
 Your bank account will then electronically pull the agreed-upon payment from the customer’s account.